“Amazon is the most technologically adept company around and they can't manage HR.”’

 The modern jobseeker will look for companies with attractive benefits such as wellness programs, home office budgets, comprehensive healthcare coverage, disability insurance, paid time off, retirement plans, flexible schedule options, tuition reimbursement, and parental leave.
 The older software programs are not necessarily designed to effectively track and record this range of benefits that competitive companies are looking to offer, thus requiring multiple technology solutions.

-At Oyster, we’ve built a distributed HR platform that is designed specifically to help HR leaders handle the complexities of global hiring so that they can spend less time untangling tax, legal, and compliance issues, and more time building a delightful employee experience and thriving workplace culture.
+At Oyster, we’ve built a global employment platform that is designed specifically to help HR leaders handle the complexities of global hiring so that they can spend less time untangling tax, legal, and compliance issues, and more time building a delightful employee experience and thriving workplace culture.

 With the ability to manage teams across 180+ countries on one easy-to-use platform, Oyster was designed to scale with you.
 We offer an accessible solution for seamless employee onboarding, effortless global payroll, and benefit and equity management for global employees.